SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 * Learn how to create and submit a job to the HPC scheduler.
 * Learn how to transfer results to your local computer.

+Not covered:
+* The specific settings for running the particular command line analysis program you will need for your work.
+We are available during our Brown Bags to offer advice on these details.

 ## Logging In

 ### Usernames